dennykate/dennykate/README.md

 </div>

 #### <img src="https://i.postimg.cc/3Ny8YxRZ/working.png" width="24px"/> About Me :
 Hello there!
-I'm a passionate and detail-oriented Full Stack Engineer with a deep love for crafting elegant solutions to complex problems.
+I'm a passionate Full Stack Engineer with a deep love for crafting elegant solutions to complex problems.
 My journey in the world of technology began with a fascination for turning ideas into functional, user-friendly applications.

 #### <img src="https://i.postimg.cc/HWFLtRB7/virtual-reality.png" width="20px" margin-right="4px"/> Main Tech Stacks :